 For Jenny and I, the first two years following our return to Cairns were the hardest of our marriage.
 Fights were commonplace.
 The reasons normally sprang from frustration on my part.
 I would drop something, or want something I could not reach, and “JENNY” I would yell, normally with an expletive.
 Any delay would lead to impatience and anger on my part.
 Further delays often led to uncontrollable rage.
 This frequently resulted in broken glass or anything else I could reach, as I pushed items to the floor with my paralysed hands.

-We solved my biggest issue by gaining access to a Centacare program that provided support workers.
-This gave me the understanding of how support work is crucial to enabling people with severe disabilities to lead fulfilling lives.
+We solved my biggest issue by gaining access to a Centacare program that provided support workers who could act as my hands.
+Consequently, this gave me the understanding of how support work is crucial to enabling people with severe disabilities to lead fulfilling lives.